cheat-sheets/game-theory-cheat-sheet/README.md

   </colgroup>
   <tr>
     <td>
-      <p><b>Simultaneous game</b> (a.k.a.
-Strategy game) - a game where both players move simultaneously, or if they do
+      <p><b>Simultaneous games</b> (a.k.a.
+Strategy games) - games where both players move simultaneously, or if they do
        not move simultaneously, the later players are unaware of the earlier players' actions (making them effectively simultaneous).
       <p>Usually normal form is used to represent simultaneous games.
     </td>
     <td>
-      <p><b>Sequential game</b> (a.k.a.
-Extensive game) - a game where later players have some knowledge about earlier
+      <p><b>Sequential games</b> (a.k.a.
+Extensive game) - games where later players have some knowledge about earlier
       actions.
       <p>Usually extensive form is used to represent sequential games.
     </td>
   </tr>
   <tr>
     <td>
-      <b>Cooperative game</b> - a game where the players are able to form binding commitments externally enforced (e.g.
+      <b>Cooperative games</b> - games where the players are able to form binding commitments externally enforced (e.g.
       through contract law).
     </td>
     <td>
-      <b>Non-cooperative game</b> - a game where players cannot form alliances or if all agreements need to be
+      <b>Non-cooperative games</b> - games where players cannot form alliances or if all agreements need to be
       self-enforcing (e.g. through credible threats).
     </td>
   </tr>
   <tr>
     <td>
-      <b>Zero-sum game</b> - a game in which each participant's gain or loss of utility is exactly balanced by the
+      <b>Zero-sum games</b> - games in which each participant's gain or loss of utility is exactly balanced by the
       losses or gains of the utility of the other participants.
     </td>
     <td>
-      <b>Non-zero-sum game</b> - a game in which the interacting parties' aggregate gains and losses can be less
+      <b>Non-zero-sum games</b> - games in which the interacting parties' aggregate gains and losses can be less
       than or more than zero.
     </td>
   </tr>
   <tr>
     <td>
-      <b>Perfect information game</b> - a game in which all players know the moves previously made by all other players.
+      <b>Perfect information games</b> - games in which all players know the moves previously made by all other players.
     </td>
     <td>
-      <b>Imperfect information game</b> - a game in which some players don't know the moves previously made by other
+      <b>Imperfect information games</b> - games in which some players don't know the moves previously made by other
       players.
     </td>
   </tr>
   <tr>
     <td>
-      <b>Complete information game</b> - a game in which all players know the strategies and payoffs available to the
+      <b>Complete information games</b> - games in which all players know the strategies and payoffs available to the
       other players.
     </td>
     <td>
-      <b>Incomplete information game</b> - a game in which some players don't know the strategies or payoffs available
+      <b>Incomplete information games</b> - games in which some players don't know the strategies or payoffs available
       to the other players.
     </td>
   </tr>
   <tr>
     <td>
-      <b>Finite game</b> - a game that lasts for finite number of moves.
+      <b>Finite games</b> - games that last for finite number of moves.
     </td>
     <td>
-      <b>Infinite game</b> - a game that lasts for infinite number of moves.
+      <b>Infinite games</b> - games that last for infinite number of moves.
     </td>
   </tr>
 </table>